How to play the game of Texas Holdem

-We will cover information on game rules, history, strategy, tournaments and more.
+We will cover the basics of Texas Hold'em poker, game rules, history, strategy, tournaments and more on this page.

 Texas Hold‘em is rapidly growing in popularity worldwide and with good reason.
-It is a very exciting game with many variables that is relatively easy to learn.
-Most poker players around the world agree that Texas Hold’em is easily one of the most, if not the most strategic game of all the poker games.
+It's a very exciting game with many variables and is relatively easy to learn and master.
+Most poker players around the world agree that Texas Hold’em is easily one of the most strategic of all poker game variations.

-Texas Hold’em hands have a tendency to move relatively quickly as do many poker games.
-It is important to pay attention to what’s going on, for there is much happening aside from the checking, betting, calling and folding.
-To begin with we will start with the basic structure of Hold’em play.
+Texas Hold’em hands have a tendency to move relatively quickly as do many poker game hands.
+It's important to pay close attention to what’s going on in a game, as there is a lot happening in addition to the checking, betting, calling and folding.
+To begin with we will start with the basic structure of a Hold’em play.

 Once the betting round has been completed, the next card in the deck is burned (eliminated from the deck, face down) and three cards are dealt to the table face up.
 These three cards are referred to as the flop and are community cards, shared by all the players to make the best poker hand.